happyrabbit/IntroDataScience/README.md

 ## How to run R and Python code

 **Use R code.** You should be able to repeat the R code in your local R console or RStudio in all the chapters except for [Chapter 4](https://scientistcafe.com/ids/bigdatacloudplatform.html).
 The code in each chapter is self-sufficient, and you don't need to run the code in previous chapters first to run the code in the current chapter.
 For code within a chapter, you do need to run from the beginning.
 At the beginning of each chapter, there is a code block for installing and loading all required packages.
 We also provide the `.rmd` notebooks that include the code to make it easier for you to repeat the code.
-Refer to this page http://bit.ly/3r7cV4s for a table with the links to the notebooks.

 To repeat the code on [big data and cloud platforms](https://scientistcafe.com/ids/bigdatacloudplatform.html), you need to use Databricks, a cloud data platform.
 We use Databricks because: